Murray Sayle: Bloody Sunday

 Sayle became embroiled in controversy over his investigative reporting into Bloody Sunday, a January 1972 incident in Derry, Northern Ireland, in which 26 unarmed civil rights protesters and bystanders were shot, and 13 killed, by a regiment of paratroopers from the British Army.
 Sayle and his reporting partner, Derek Humphry, were sent to Derry to investigate the shooting and concluded that the paratroopers had not been fired upon, as they claimed, and that the shooting was the result of a planned special operation to eliminate the IRA leadership in Derry.
 Four days after the shooting, Sayle and Humphry turned in a 10-page story, but The Sunday Times refused to publish it.
 Sayle resigned in protest, and the unpublished story "vanished for a quarter-century."
-In 1998, The Village Voice obtained a copy of the report and published an article titled "Sunday Bloody Times," accusing the newspaper's editor of helping to "bury compelling evidence that the British military planned in advance the infamous 1972 Londonderry attack."
+In 1998, The Village Voice obtained a copy of the report and published an article titled "Bloody Sunday Times", accusing the newspaper's editor of helping to "bury compelling evidence that the British military planned in advance the infamous 1972 Londonderry attack."
 At that time, Sayle reiterated his belief that British soldiers planned the attack on civilians.